JayhawkZombie/SFEngine/README.md

 # SFEngine
 SFEngine - A free, open-source game engine built on SFML

-**Temporarily private while code is migrated from the old project repository**
+**This code is in the process of being migrated - it is not ready to be used yet**

 [**GitBook Documentation**](https://jayhawkzombie.gitbooks.io/sfengine/content/)